Earth Notes: On IoT Sensor Set Selection for Launchpad (2015)Updated 2022-09-19.

 (Note that the presence of non-volatile storage with a high-write count, such as the 328P's 100k+ byte-by-byte write-cycle EEPROM vs 10k page-write Flash, is a very useful tool in many applications where state/adaptation is needed.)

 Where sensitive data is managed the ability to protect hardware, security keys, and some of the data itself, as, for example, supported by good security 'fuses' in the MCU is useful and may be critical.
-(It also allows the deployment of added-value protected secret-sauce code in some applications allowing for a wide variety of business models even within an open-source ecosystem; schematics aren't hard to reverse engineer but code smarts are harder.)
+(It also allows the deployment of added-value protected secret-sauce code in some applications allowing for a wide variety of business models even within an open-source ecosystem; schematics are not hard to reverse engineer but code smarts are harder.)

 Initially the Launchpad project will use OpenTRV hardware designs purely for the pragmatic reason that we have full rights to do so and are set up to use and modify them easily.
 Some one-off elements of the project may however use third-party hardware, and the whole project could switch to third-party hardware and software base if that appears to provide the best platform for us and other using our work.